giuliafrascaria/ebpf-filter-reduce/activity-log.md

 ## activity log

+### 11/7/2020
+- experimented with single read from big file

 ### 10/7/2020
 - benchmarked more in detail the behavior of the override exec
 - graphed based on the number of iterations, looka like it starts to fail consistently once the iterations lead dto read more than approx 100mb of data